-Upon graduating, Mildred decided that she would acquire her Master of Science in Industrial Automation from the Engineering Institute of Technology.
+Upon graduating, Mildred decided that she would acquire her Master of Engineering (Industrial Automation) from the Engineering Institute of Technology.

 "I am grateful for EUL for having sponsored my Master's course.
 I have gained a lot of knowledge from the lecturers and the group of experienced classmates.
 This has boosted my performance at work as I have gained a global view of the automation sector, and I am now better placed to make technical decisions in my day to day work.”

 Mildred chose to work in the industry due to her admiration for power generation for Uganda.
 She notes that the hydropower sector, and specifically at the power stations she works in, provide the nation with 40% of its power.